-One customer represented 12.5% of net accounts receivable as of March 31, 2024.
-This customer also represented 16.5% of net accounts receivable as of December 31, 2023.
-No other customer represented more than 10% of net accounts receivable as of March 31, 2024 or December 31, 2023.
+One customer represented 16.3% of net accounts receivable as of June 30, 2024.
+One customer represented 16.5% of net accounts receivable as of December 31, 2023.

 Commitments and Contingencies:

 Leases

 The Company recognizes right-of-use assets ("ROU assets") and operating lease liabilities when it obtains the right to control an asset under a leasing arrangement with an initial term greater than 12 months.
 The Company adopted the short-term accounting election for leases with a duration of less than one year.
 The Company leases its facilities and certain IT and office equipment under non-cancellable operating leases.
 All of the Company's leasing arrangements are classified as operating leases with remaining lease terms ranging from one to five years.